viktorasm/floating-point-performance/readme.md

 * Even though the algorithm per vector is not too trivial, floating point operations don't seem to be the bottleneck - instead, memory bandwidth is;
 * For very low vector sizes, both `double` and `float` performance was comparable;
 * For vector size above `16`, floats start to perform better, with certain thresholds giving significant boost: normalization of vector length 14 is 30% slower than normalizing vector of length 16 (other thresholds - 8, 24, 32, 40, 48), giving the hint that vector length should be multiples of 8.
-* No huge decrease in performance for multi-buffer memory layout; this can help in the future knowing that one contiguous block for all vectors is not required for performance;
-* Conclusion - seems like floats are the way to go, given that most values in vectors do not exceed 1.0, and precision of single value should be good enough;
+* As assumed, contiguous block of memory for all vectors seems to be a lot faster than allocating each vector separately.

 ## Sample output